1 Setup your Design System

 At Candu we value developing accessible features and whilst we cannot commit to specific features or release dates, we are committed to helping our customers create UI that meets key accessibility standards.
 The above identified gaps will be included as part of our accessibility roadmap.

 If you have any questions or queries about this please contact our team: [email protected]

-If you are including any images in your content design, you can make sure to add an Alt tag.
-This written description helps assistive technologies such as screen-readers to describe the image to visually impaired users.
+If you are including any images or videos in your content design, you can make sure to add an Alt tag.
+This written description helps assistive technologies such as screen-readers to describe the image or video to visually impaired users.

-To do this you can simply highlight the image in the editor and use the ‘Alt’ option under ‘Properties’.
+To do this you can simply highlight the image in the editor and use the ‘Alt’ option under the 'Component' tab.

 ℹ️ Please note it is best practice to avoid using images of text in accessible designs as it is harder for assistive technologies to read these.
 If you need to use an image please make sure to include the appropriate alt tag.